 John Gilhooly undertakes a huge amount of voluntary and charitable work in the music sector and beyond.
-In July 2010, he was elected Chairman of the Royal Philharmonic Society (one of the oldest music societies in the world), and he led the Society’s Bicentenary celebrations, on both sides of the Atlantic, in 2013.
+In 2010, he was elected Chair of the Royal Philharmonic Society and he led the Society’s Bicentenary celebrations, on both sides of the Atlantic, in 2013.
 He is also Chairman of Mahogany Opera Group.
-He is a trustee of the Susan Chilcott Scholarship and the International Musicians Seminar Prussia Cove, and is a member of the Advisory Council for London Music Masters.
-He is a Patron of the performing arts organisation Irish Heritage and the CAVATINA Music Trust, and is also a Patron and an active fundraiser of the refurbishment project for Corpus Christi Church, Covent Garden, the national Catholic Church for those working in the performing arts.
+He is a trustee of the International Musicians Seminar Prussia Cove, and is a member of the Advisory Council for London Music Masters.
+He is a Patron of the performing arts organisation Irish Heritage and the Cavatina Music Trust, and is also a Patron and an active fundraiser of the refurbishment project for Corpus Christi Church, Covent Garden, the national Catholic Church for those working in the performing arts.

 John has twice been named in ‘London’s Top 100 Opinion Makers’ by Time Out magazine, and was listed in the Evening Standard’s ‘Most Influential’ list in 2011, 14, 15 and 16.
-He is a frequent public speaker and well-known radio and media commentator, and is regularly invited to take part in international competition juries such as BBC Cardiff Singer of the World, Das Lied Competition in Berlin, the Lyon International Chamber Music Competition (CIMCL), the Cologne International Music Competition (Internationaler Musikwettbewerb Köln) and the Cité de la Musique String Quartet Biennial (Biennale de Quatuors à cordes) in Paris.
+He is a frequent public speaker and well-known radio and media commentator, and is regularly invited to take part in international competition juries such as BBC Cardiff Singer of the World where he now chairs the Song Prize jury, Das Lied Competition in Berlin, the Lyon International Chamber Music Competition (CIMCL), the Cologne International Music Competition (Internationaler Musikwettbewerb Köln) and the Cité de la Musique String Quartet Biennial (Biennale de Quatuors à cordes) in Paris.

 John Gilhooly OBE, Hon FRAM, Hon RCM, Hon FGS, Hon FRIAM was born in Limerick, Ireland, in 1973.